-- I think that, for humans, interpretation is as important as fact.
+- For humans, interpretation is often as important as fact.

-As the lead designer, founder, and principal of Lehrman Cameron Studio, I have worked with a creative staff and brilliant collaborators, and this team has included my husband/partner who came into the firm in 1998.
-(Remarkably, we have not killed each other, and we still laugh a lot.)
+As lead designer, founder, and principal of Lehrman Cameron Studio, I have worked with a creative staff and brilliant collaborators, and this team has included my husband/partner who came into the firm in 1998.
 I am proud to say that my philosophies have formed the foundation of the firm, and my design leadership has been at the nucleus of each design decision.
-As concept developer, writer, artist, designer, architect, running my business while Mom to young children, it has helped that I have a high level of energy as well as an addiction to caffeine.
+As concept developer, writer, artist, designer, architect, running my business (even while Mom to young children), it has helped that I have a high level of energy as well as an addiction to caffeine.

 LCS Planning Principal